open-telemetry/community/social-media-guide.md

     their contributions to the project.
   - Generally, avoid naming specific companies or products in a way that could be construed as an endorsement or an opposition.
+  - Never use OpenTelemetry accounts to denigrate, demean, or otherwise make negative statements or claims about specific people, companies, products, services, or other projects.
 - Focus on our overall goals when creating social content.
   - This doesn't mean we can't be fun, or have fun, but we should try to keep social content highly relevant.